 In reviewing this list of courses it should be noted that they include both specific leadership courses, devoted entirely to leadership topics, as well as other courses that include both leadership and management topics and other content areas that are critical for public health leaders to master.

-The curriculum for the Public Health Leadership Certificate will include four courses totaling 11 graduate credit hours:
+The curriculum for the Public Health Leadership Certificate will include three courses totaling 9 graduate credit hours:

 Choose from one of the following spring electives:

 PUBH 730: Leading Quality Improvement in Public Health (3 credits) This course explores managerial and organizational issues related to quality to assist managers who are or will be operating in various levels and types of healthcare and public health organizations.
 The course is designed to balance theory and practical lessons to increase students’ knowledge, skills and abilities to lead performance improvement in their organizations.

 PUBH 731: Public Health Marketing (3 credits) This course will orient students to market-based strategies, models and tactics for improving individual and community health status within the framework of marketing, strategic communication and advocacy.

 Schedule for the Online Public Health Leadership Certificate: